top of page

 Premium or Free

-A premium listener pays a monthly fee, compared to a free listener who pays none.
+A music lover who is a premium listener pays a monthly fee, compared to a free listener who pays none.

 Spotify is calculating all the premium streams and the free streams and it is not rewarding the artists equally, meaning artists are getting paid more when the listeners are premium users